“We learn the way on the way.” —Shannon Kaiser

 Beginning your health journey is an easy decision.
+Let’s be real.
 Maintaining it is not.
-Am I right or am I right?
-I mean, I’m just being real with you.
+I mean, I’m just being honest with you.

 Before I dive in deeper, here’s a little background about my health: I grew up stick skinny and could never gain weight no matter how much I ate.
 I tried to “be normal” like other kids so I forced myself to eat a lot, but could never gain anything.

 In high school, I danced between five to six days a week depending on the season our drill team was in and finally started gaining muscle.
 2003-2005 was when I was in the best shape of my life.
-Size 0 and an almost solid 110 pounds.
+I was a size 0-2 at an almost solid 110 pounds.
 I stayed active for the next two years while I was in college, but with mounds of school work piling on me, I put my health on the backburner.

 I gained a lot of weight in 2010 as a result of neglecting my health and ended up at 130 pounds.
-Lost quite a bit of it between 2013-2014 and went back down to a size 2.
+Between 2013-2014, I lost quite a bit of it and went back down to a size 2.
 Last November, I was in a car accident and had to pause my health journey.
-The result, I jumped from a a 4/6 to an 8/10 in clothes.
+The result, I jumped from size 4/6 to an 8/10 in clothes.

 Needless to say, it’s been a struggle for me to work out on a consistent basis again after being away from any kind of exercise for so long.